duelingbenjos/rocketswap/docs/README.md

 [Rocketswap](https://rocketswap.exchange) is a community developed AMM (Automated Market Maker) which resides on the [Lamden Blockchain](https://www.lamden.io).

-The Rocketswap application can be found [here](https://rocketswap.exchange)
+The Rocketswap application can be found here @ https://rocketswap.exchange

 ### What is an Automated Market Maker ?

-The Automated Market Maker is a system for exchanging assets which was popularized first by Uniswap and differs from traditional exchange systems in a few fundamental ways.
+An Automated Market Maker is a system for exchanging assets which was popularized first by Uniswap and differs from traditional exchange systems in a few fundamental ways.

 AMM's have two types of users :